JinlinSong/h1b_stat_Jinlin/README.md

 1. For given year data, we convert ".xlsx" into ".csv";
 2. Based on dataset header, we extracted related columns, including "case status", "working states", and "occupations", and remove records which are not certified;
 3. Based on "working states", we calculate the number of applications, getting the top 10 states with certified visa applications
-4. Based on "woccupations", we calculate the number of applications, getting the top 10 occupations with certified visa applications
+4. Based on "occupations", we calculate the number of applications, getting the top 10 occupations with certified visa applications

 ## Output